Two weeks ago after our staff meeting I overheard a conversation about a few children who were living on their own and had no food.

 At the end of our shopping trip I was a little nervous, food was falling out of our two shopping carts they were so full.
 I don’t have an unlimited amount of resources so I kept trying to remind myself that God provides for us when we are faithful.

 After all of the food was rung up and bagged I spent a total of around $60 American Dollars.
 I nearly cried over how cheap it was.
-God came through for me once again, and for some reason it continues to blow my mind.
+God showed His faithfulness to me again, and for some reason it continues to blow my mind.

 After we bought the food we headed out to the community were the kids live.